 Common sense and personal experience tell us that it’s not easy to be one of a small minority on a campus or in a class and that it’s not easy to belong to any group for which there are stereotypes.

 But research tells us that it’s more than just difficult; stereotype threat can negatively impact student academic performance.
 Learn more about stereotype threat and how you can reduce its impact.
 Learn about students with international status, disabilities, including autism-spectrum disorder, and LGBTQIA students.

 How can you get to know your students?

 Having access to student photos in OnTrack can help us begin to learn about our students.
 Most faculty ask students for additional information in a confidential manner at the beginning of the semester, including both specific questions and open-ended ones.

-Specific questions can include the name and pronouns they want to be used, their contact information, their majors and minors and year in college, where they grew up, whether they’ve taken the necessary prerequisites or other related courses.
+- Specific questions may include students’ name and pronouns, their contact information, their majors and minors and year in college, where they grew up, whether they’ve taken the necessary prerequisites or other related courses.

-Open-ended questions might ask about students’ motivation for taking the course, concerns they have about the courses, something about themselves as a person they’d be willing to share (like what they like to do outside of class), or anything else they think it would be useful for like the instructor to know.
+- Open-ended questions might ask about students’ motivation for taking the course, concerns they have about the course, something about themselves as a person they’d be willing to share (like what they like to do outside of class), or anything else they think it would be useful for like the instructor to know.
 Some research suggests that asking students to reflect upon the positive traits that might help them in the class (like skills, attitudes, or experiences, or values) might affirm self-worth and improve learning.